Order Randall’s New T-Shirt

 A minimum of 20 Advance Orders will be accepted before production.

-If not reached in 45 days (April 29), orders will be refunded.
+If not reached by May 30, orders will be refunded.

-These patriotic shirts commemorate his upcoming music video.
+These patriotic shirts commemorate his upcoming film and music project.

 Appalachian and Bluegrass Music

 Randall shines as one of bluegrass music’s brightest stars since stepping onto the international music stage in 1983.
 When performing, the champion fiddler, Male Vocalist of the Year, and Songwriter of the Year also shares his talents on mandolin, guitar and mountain dulcimer.
 Randall was honored as an International Bluegrass Music Museum Legend in 2010; inducted into the Atlanta Country Music Hall of Fame in 2004 and the Independent Country Music Hall of Fame in 2013 and his Georgia Music Hall of Fame exhibit debuted in 1996.

 AirPlay Direct selected him as the first “2020 Evolution Grant Artist.”